MPMc-Git/McGitNotes/mc-git-kb/docs/scripting/powershell.md

+#### Huh.
+Not sure I recall what this is all for.
+Will have to do some testing.

 Active Directory computers should be reviewed about once a year.
 Old operating systems can hold back security progress like keeping SMBv1 and NTLMv1 active.
 Inactive computers should be discovered and disabled when no longer in use (and eventually removed).